-The Assignment tool allows students to submit assignments in Brightspace/D2L without having to visit a classroom or send through email.
+The Assignment tool allows students to submit assignments in Canvas without having to visit a classroom or send through email.
 Students can record presentations with Panopto.

 Assignments